coryodaniel/talks/beam-n-k8s/slides/presentation.md

 [.code-highlight: 28-32]

+^ This is an excerpt from the eviction operator YAML manifest generated by Bonny.
+Its about 180 lines long.

-^ Now, I love YAML, but in the wise words of Duke Ellington.
+^ Now, I love YAML, but in the wise words of Johann Bach

 ```yaml
 apiVersion: apps/v1